 Helen talks about the heat pump market in Scotland, the background to the heat pump sector deal and its progress so far, and the work Scottish Renewables has been doing in preparation for COP26.

 Drilling into the detail – raising standards in the quality of ground source boreholes

 There is very little regulation, inspection or certification in domestic borehole installations.
 How can we assure customers that boreholes have been drilled to the correct depth and loops properly installed?
 How can we assure the owner that the drilling equipment being used is legal, safe, fit for purpose and the operators are competent?
 Richard Fielden outlines how the BDA Audit Scheme, already in use in the site investigation drilling sector, can be used to provide independent, externally verified and accredited assessment of drillers and drilling businesses.

-A Tasting Menu of Low and Zero Carbon Technologies
+Options for Low and Zero Carbon Technologies